DIGITALFRANK/MusicPreferences_StatsAnalysis/README.md

 ## Analysing students that are an Only Child, and their preferences.
-The Young Peoples Survey aggragated 1-5 scores from students in the UK on various topics, including life, music, and movie preferences
+The Young Peoples Survey aggragated 1-5 scores from students in the UK on various topics, including life, music, and movie preferences.

 Here we want to test 2 hypothesees, we want to make the following suggestions: